-the University is the owner of IP created by a student, in Ιf terms of Article 4.2.3 Article 4.2.4, and hence created in terms of a or research project research contract respectively, the University or shall: (a) provide the student with an explanation of the for of IP reasons the assignment rights to the University; (b) advice the student to seek independent advice regarding the assignment; (c) obtain a deed of assignment from the student for all IPRs emanating from the student's research contract research project, where relevant, or for in return for revenue sharing as provided in Article 9; and (d)Withdraw the student from the research project or research contract if a student elects not to assign the relevant IPRs to the University.
+the University is the owner of IP created by a student, in terms Article 4.2.3 Article 4.2.4. and or hence created in of a research project or research contract respectively, the University shall:

+- provide the student with explanation (a) the an reasons for the assignment of ΙP rights to the University; - (b) advice the student to seek independent advice regarding the assignment; - (c) obtain a deed of assignment from the student for all IPRs emanating from the research contract or research project. where relevant. in return for revenue for sharing provided in Article 9: and as (d)Withdraw the student from the research project or research contract - if a student elects not to assign the relevant IPRs to the University.

 4.2.7 Management of Student - owned IP: